 About Commissioner Jose "Pepe" Diaz, District 12

-On the international level, Commissioner Diaz also serves as Chairman of the International Trade Consortium Board and is an advocate for trade and forging partnerships with other nations.
-In March 2010, Commissioner Diaz was appointed by U.S. Trade Representative Ron Kirk to serve a four-year term on the Intergovernmental Policy Advisory Committee on Trade (IGPAC).
-In this capacity, Commissioner Diaz is one of several committee members chosen to advise, consult with, and make recommendations to the U.S. Trade Representative and Obama Administration from the perspective of localities.
-He also served as Chairman of the Jay Malina International Trade Consortium (ITC), until January 2006.
-During his tenure, he was instrumental in making profitable connections for businesses on behalf of Miami-Dade County with the Caribbean and Latin America.
-The commissioner toured several Asian cities in 2005 - Tianjin, Hong Kong and Shanghai - and met with government officials and business organizations to promote trade partnerships; participating in a ceremony to mark a joint venture between Florida International University and Tianjin University of Commerce.
+On the international level, Commissioner Diaz serves as Chairman of the International Trade Consortium Board and is an advocate for trade and forging partnerships with other nations.
+In March 2010, Commissioner Diaz was appointed by U.S. Trade Representative Ron Kirk to serve on the Intergovernmental Policy Advisory Committee on Trade (IGPAC), and proudly served until April 2018.
+In this capacity, Commissioner Diaz advised, consulted with, and made recommendations to the U.S. Trade Representative from the perspective of local governments.
+He also serves as Chairman of the Jay Malina International Trade Consortium (ITC), where he has been instrumental in making profitable connections for businesses on behalf of Miami-Dade County with the Caribbean and Latin America.
+He toured several Asian cities in 2005 (Tianjin, Hong Kong and Shanghai), met with government officials and business organizations to promote trade partnerships, and participated in a ceremony to mark a joint venture between Florida International University and Tianjin University of Commerce.
 The commissioner and the Asian delegation also secured a cooperative agreement for the County with Tianjin's Municipal People's Government.